 When R2 and R1 are very different, this is roughly equal to the smaller of them.
 When R1 and R2 are nearly equal, this is roughly equal to half of either of them.

-This is the impedance that we use to compute the noise added by the passive attenuator.
+This is the impedance that determines the noise added by the passive attenuator.

 Important note: remember the requirement that the destination device have a high input impedance?
 You want another 1:10 ratio here.
 That is, the input impedance of the amp (or your downstream destination device) should be at least 10 times higher than the output impedance of the passive attenuator.
 The worst-case highest output impedance is when R1 and R2 are equal, 5,000 ohms each at -6 dB.
 Here the output impedance is 2,500 ohms.
 So the amp should have an input impedance of at least 25 kOhm.